AkshayUniyal/My_Website/README.md

 * Enabled ssl_prefer_server_ciphers

-* Incrased Buffer size for large responses
+* Increased Buffer size for large responses

 * Hardened file and directory permissions on instnace for more security